cmu-odml/cmu-odml.github.io/labs/05_carbon.md

 Converting energy to estimated carbon emissions
 ---
 Now, convert watt-hours to estimated emissions by multiplying by carbon intensity.
 You can use [this resource](https://www.epa.gov/egrid/power-profiler#/) to get a coarse-grained estimate of energy intensity for Pittsburgh.

 7. Add this estimate as a column to your table.
-8. Do some research to
+8. Do some research to find some emissions of other activities that are comparable to these.
+Are you suprised by the results?
+Why or why not?

 Discussion
 ---